Reviews You Can Rely On

 Features

-Features serves as a catch-all of the remaining aspects of sleeping bag performance.
+Features serve as a catch-all for the remaining aspects of sleeping bag performance.
 Points were given for useful features, such as convenient stash pockets or effective anti-snag zippers.
 We also examined manufacturer advertising material to identify the overarching intended purpose of a bag.
 We then scored each bag based on how well its design achieved this overall purpose.